hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-virtualization.md

 ### Wow… that was so cool.
 What about provisioning  a VMware Datastore on-premises?

 Here is another example of using the virtualization API to provision a datastore out of an HPE dHCI system that is going to be deployed on-premises.
 The API that is used for the datastore provisioning is `POST {baseUrl} /virtualization/v1beta1/datastores`, which also requires a definition of this JSON structure with values in the **body (Payload)**.
-The information about this JSON body is presented in the documentation below.
+The information about this request JSON body is presented in the figure below.

 ![](/img/create-datastore-on-dhci.png)